RedhawkSDR/redhawksdr.github.io/content/manual/appendices/shared-memory.md

 The heap is created on demand the first time the process attempts to allocate shared memory.
 In normal operation, the heap is removed by the process when it exits.
 Additionally, the REDHAWK GPP monitors its child processes and removes their heap files when the process crashes or is terminated abnormally.
-As such, heaps are typically only left behind when a component or device crashes in the Python sandbox or IDE chalkboard.
+As such, heaps are typically only left behind when a component or device crashes in the Python Sandbox or the IDE Chalkboard.
 When this occurs, the heap is considered "orphaned."

-If shared memory is fully utilized, performance may be degraded because C++ components and device will not be able to allocate additional shared memory for BulkIO data transfers.
+If shared memory is fully utilized, performance may be degraded because C++ components and devices will not be able to allocate additional shared memory for BulkIO data transfers.
-REDHAWK provides tools to help system maintainers view the state of their shared memory filesystem, and remove unwanted files that are using shared memory.
+REDHAWK provides tools to help system maintainers view the state of their shared memory filesystem and remove unwanted files that are using shared memory.

 ## Inspecting Shared Memory State

-The `redhawk-shminfo` program allows system maintainers to view the current state of their shared memory filesystem.
+The `redhawk-shminfo` program enables system maintainers to view the current state of their shared memory filesystem.

-By default, it shows the total and current free shared memory amounts on the system, followed by a listing of REDHAWK heaps:
+By default, it displays the total and current free shared memory amounts on the system, followed by a listing of REDHAWK heaps:
 ```bash
 redhawk-shminfo
 ```